deepdevcoin/neo/readme.md

 1. Press **Ctrl+Space** to activate listening mode
 2. Speak clearly into your microphone
-3. Jarvis recognizes speech and displays typing animation
+3. Neo recognizes speech and displays typing animation
 4. The orb reacts with color and size changes
 5. For commands (e.g., "open terminal"), orb moves right and executes action
 6. Orb returns to center after action completion